PigeonProtocolConsortium/pigeon-spec/README.md

 I've also been inspired by the compactness and minimalism of [SQLite, which should serve as a role model for all of us](https://www.sqlite.org/talks/wroclaw-20090310.pdf).

+In many ways, this protocol can be considered an amalgam of the best ideas from both SQLite and Secure Scuttlebutt.

 # Hard Constraints

  * Have [near] zero config.
 We will allow a limit of 10 configuration options for all eternity.
 These are simple key/value pairs.
 No nesting, no namespacing, no dots, no dashes, no nested config names, no arrays, none of that crap.
 Seriously, I'm watching you.